 Youth and Family Counseling's First Offender Program has a proven track record of success over its 30 year history.
 Studies conducted by the cities of Lewisville and Highland Village show that the vast majority of participants do not get arrested a second time, and our program has been duplicated in other cities throughout the state.

 In addition to the First Offender Program, Youth and Family Counseling also has a Community Referred Counseling program.
 Residents in the community can obtain psychological treatment for a variety of issues and receive these services at an affordable rate.
 Counseling is led by masters-level therapists that are either fully licensed (Licensed Professional Counselors or Licensed Marriage and Family Therapists) or are working towards their licensure.
-All are trained to work with a broad range of issues and have experience doing individual, family, and relationship counseling.
+All are trained to work with a broad range of issues and have experience doing individual, family, and relationship counseling, as well as play therapy.
 Our agency is dedicated to offering professional counseling services comparable to those received by families who can afford expensive private practice treatment.
 The message to our families is that they are respected, valued, and believed to have the ability to get better within their family system.
 The Community Referred Counseling program has grown steadily and now accounts for almost 50% of the clients served.

 Youth and Family Counseling is a 501(c)3 non-profit agency controlled by a Board of Directors made up of civic leaders in the community.
 The majority of the center's funding comes from the cities of Lewisville, Flower Mound, and Highland Village, as well as Denton County.
 In addition to this funding, Youth and Family Counseling has also been the beneficiary of fundraisers conducted by the Flower Mound and Lewisville Rotary Clubs, the Kiwanis Club, Highland Vilalge Women's Club, Flower Mound Women's Club, Community Action League of Lewisville, and the Highland Village Police Officers Association.